rufuspollock/rufuspollock.com/content/book/_index.md

 Of course, we still need to find a way to pay for the first copy.
 After all, it costs real money and real resources to create new software, movies or medicines -- even if we can share them freely once created.
 The answer is to use the collective mechanisms we already have, especially in the form of our governments.
 Just as we all pay taxes for things like national defence or parks, so we can use the same mechanisms to fund the creation of information.

 Moreover, it need not be a government committee deciding which authors get paid, or what software gets written.
 We can use traditional, demand-driven market mechanisms to allocate all or part of the money collected.
 Innovators and creators can obtain "remuneration rights" rather than the patent and copyright monopolies they get today.
-Remuneration rights would give their owner the right to payment from a central fund according to the value they generate -– how much their medicines improved health or how many times their song was played.
+Remuneration rights would give their owner the right to payment from a remuneration rights fund according to the value they generate -– for example, how much their medicine improved health or how many times their song was played.

-### It's about the rules not the technology
+### It's *not* about the technology, it's about the *rules*

 Software is eating the world according to the famous headline.
 Too often that is the story we focus on -- the astonishing advance of digital technology and its impact on this or that particular part of our lives.

 But we need to step back and see the systemic change.
 A focus on the tech makes us miss the real questions and the real choices: who owns it, who controls it and how is the associated power and wealth distributed and regulated.

 You can use a hammer to build a house or kill a man.
 Likewise digital technology can bring us a better world or a worse one.
-What determines that is not technology in itself but how we use it, and, especially, the social and economic rules we create for it.
+What determines that is not technology itself but how we use it, and, especially, the social and economic rules we create for it.

 And the most important of all those rules is the choice of open versus closed.
 That choice determines the economic and social structure of our information age.
 From openness comes freedom, equality, innovation, and even a different, better culture built on sharing, collaboration and generosity.
 From closed comes monopoly and exclusion, exploitation and inequality.

 This then is not a book about technology or for the digerati.
 It is a book about power and freedom and it is for anyone who cares about inequality or growth, culture or liberty in the years to come.
 Most of all it is a book about hope.
 An open world, a world in which information is openly and freely available to us all, is not only desirable and necessary -- it is possible too.